What Is a Minimum Viable Product (MVP) and Why Does It Matter?

 More Chances to Get Funding

 If you're a business planning to raise funds, then having a functioning minimum viable product is integral when pitching to investors.
-The thing is that potential investors really care about the feasibility of an idea, and they want to see proof of traction, paying clients, numbers, and analytics to verify that the product is worthy.
-Such points have to be accounted for during pitch deck creation.
+The thing is that potential investors really care about the feasibility of an idea.
+And proving that has to be accounted for during pitch deck creation.

 Long story short, when you have a working product to demonstrate and some traction to show, your chances of getting money and an investor or VC interested are much higher during a startup funding process.
 On the contrary, by choosing to invest in full-scale development without traction, you can deprive yourself of the possibility of convincing investors and getting funds.